ChicoState/UX-VidDiffusion/phaseIII/README.md

 - What features did they have difficulty finding?
 - Had they used the preset feature, and, if they did, did they find it to be useful?

-The purpose of these questions was to determine whether or not our design targetted the core ideas that make a projects user experience ideal, and to find out how we need to change the software if the users were having a hard time using it.
+The purpose of these questions was to determine whether or not our design targeted the core ideas that make a projects user experience ideal, and to find out how we need to change the software if the users were having a hard time using it.

 While recording data, we made sure not to include any personal or identifying information such as names by assigning each user a numerical identifier.